 - the holder of the registration is deceased or the body corporate or partnership is dissolved

 - the holder does not want the registration renewed

 - the pipeline is not a dangerous goods pipeline or no longer needs to be registered.

 Reporting an incident

-Security risk substance import/export licence holders are responsible for reporting accidents and incidents arising from their activities in Western Australia, including unexplained losses or theft.
+Security sensitive ammonium nitrate licence holders are responsible for reporting accidents and incidents arising from their activities in Western Australia, including unexplained losses or theft.